Margot Sandeman: Work

 After leaving Bletchley to care for her mother, Sandeman took a studio in Glasgow.
 Her first work there was a series of vivid still-lives while, for paid employment, she painted antique effects on lampshades.

 In 1946 she married the teacher, potter and ceramic artist James Robson, with whom she had two sons.

 Prolific and wide-ranging, Sandeman worked in the open air, in the studio, and from memory, creating unique interpretations of West Coast Scottish landscapes, rural settings, interiors and still lives.
 She collaborated regularly with poet Ian Hamilton Finlay.

 In later life Sandeman's range and output continued to increase, including a notable suite of paintings in celebration of Scottish dramatist and poet Robert McLellan, a neighbour in High Corrie.

 Exhibitions and awards

 Sandeman exhibited at The Royal Scottish Academy from 1946-1972, Cyril Gerber Fine Art, Compass Gallery, the Hughson Gallery, Glasgow, the Talbot Rice Gallery, Edinburgh, and the Lillie Art Gallery, Glasgow.

 Her principal solo exhibitions were at the Richard Demarco Gallery, Edinburgh from 1974 onwards.

 In 1964 Sandeman won the Guthrie Award of the Royal Scottish Academy and in 1970, the Redpath Award from the Society of Scottish Artists.
 She also received a Scottish Arts Council award in 1970.
 In 1989 she was Scottish winner in the Laing Competition.

+Collections

+Sandeman's work is included in the permanent collection of the National Galleries of Scotland, University of Stirling, the Glasgow Life Museums, the Fleming Collection, among others.